OO Design Patterns

 }

-By applying the Composite desing pattern we will have a less redundant, more maintainable, and flexible code.
+By applying the Composite design pattern we will have a less redundant, more maintainable, and flexible code.
 By having a common interface, we can easily add new functionality or extend existing functionality without having to duplicate code or modify multiple classes.

-Edit Get your hands dirty!
+Get your hands dirty!

 Apply the Composite design pattern to this program.